duttashi/duttashi.github.io/resume/index.md

 [ETHE](https://educationaltechnologyjournal.springeropen.com/about) is associated with Universitat Oberta de Catalunya and published by Springer Nature.
 It has an impact factor of 1.33 in Scopus.
 Subject area: Education, Computer Science Applications.
 Review speed (1st Decision): **21 days**, Acceptance to Publication: **28 days**

+- **Research in Learning Technology** Journal (ISSN: 2156-7069) - *Scopus Indexed*

+Published by the Association for Learning Technology.
+There is no publication fees.
+[Link](https://journal.alt.ac.uk/index.php/rlt/index)

 ##### Past/Inactive reviewer for the following journals

 - **IETE Journal of Research** Journal (ISSN: 0377-2063) - *ISI indexed*